-What is hypoxic blackwater?
+What is low-oxygen blackwater?

 If dissolved oxygen levels fall too low, fish and other aquatic animals can die.
 Native fish and crustaceans are especially vulnerable to low oxygen water.

-Hypoxic blackwater doesn’t last forever.
+Low-oxygen blackwater doesn’t last forever.
 After an initial drop of oxygen levels, the organic material bacteria feed on is used up, bacteria die back and oxygen levels in the water start to return to normal.
 This could take days to weeks.